simonhausberger/PowerBoard1/README.md

 ## ⚠️ Important Notice

 This hardware revision contains known design errors.
+It is archived for documentation purposes only.

 👉 Please use **PowerBoard v2** instead:
 https://github.com/simonhausberger/PowerBoard2

 ---

+## 📂 Repository Scope

+This repository contains **only the electronics development files** of PowerBoard v1, including:

+- Schematic design
+- PCB layout
+- 3D PCB model (Fusion)

+It does **not** include:
+- Mechanical CAD files of the test bench
+- Complete system documentation
+- Control firmware source code

+The motor control software is maintained in a separate repository (see below).

+---

 ## 📘 Project Overview

-At the energy laboratory of HTL Anichstraße, Department of Electrical Engineering and Mechatronics, there is currently no dedicated platform for the practical investigation of low-power BLDC motors.

-The goal of this diploma thesis is the development of a **modular motor test bench for laboratory applications**, capable of realistically representing the operating behavior of a permanent magnet synchronous machine (PMSM) or BLDC motor.
+PowerBoard v1 represents the first hardware revision of a modular motor test bench developed for laboratory education at HTL Anichstraße.

-The project is divided into three main areas:
+The overall diploma project is structured into three main domains:

 - 💻 Software development
 - ⚡ Power and control electronics
 - 🏗 Mechanical test bench design

+This repository covers the **power and control electronics** domain only.

+The system is designed for the practical investigation of low-power permanent magnet synchronous machines (PMSM) and BLDC motors under realistic operating conditions.

 ---

 ## ⚙️ System Concept

-The motor control system is developed entirely from scratch and supports multiple control strategies:
+The motor control system supports multiple control strategies:

 - Block commutation
 - Field-Oriented Control (FOC)
 - Sensorless control methods

-Motor loading is achieved using a mechanically coupled DC machine operating in generator mode.
+Motor loading is achieved via a mechanically coupled DC machine operating in generator mode.

-The test bench is designed modularly, allowing future integration of other machine types such as:
+The modular design allows future integration of additional machine types such as induction or synchronous machines.

-- Induction machines
-- Synchronous machines

-instead of the BLDC motor.

----

-## 📊 Measurement & Data Processing

-Operating and measurement data are captured via sensors, processed by a microcontroller, and transmitted to a PC for visualization and analysis.

-Both hardware and software are fully self-developed to enable a deep understanding of modern electric drive systems.

-The final result is a sustainable extension of the laboratory infrastructure.

 ---